-The ECOCEP project strives to provide the most beneficial and most efficient support for transfer of scientific knowledge among the participating institutions and their researchers.
+From 2014 to 2017, ECOCEP provided the most beneficial support for the training and transfer of scientific knowledge among the participating institutions and their research staff.

 Examples of knowledge transfers include the collaborative production of peer-reviewed journal articles, working papers, scientific conferences, and seminars.
 Examples of training are lectures that some participants gave to the staff on secondment at host institutions and new lectures on the theme of the project that others created.

 Finally, PhD students who had been seconded received excellent advice and training from the experts they met abroad.
 Several workshops, sessions, and conferences had been organised to enrich the knowledge exchanges amongst the participants.

 In practice, the project coordinated the secondments of selected staff-members of seventeen research institutions in the EU on the one side (Czech Republic, France, Great Britain, and Italy) and from the rest of the world on the other side (Australia, Canada, New Zealand, Russia, South Africa, and the United States).
 The staff on secondment acted as the key-intermediaries of the knowledge transfer activities.

 The project was financed by the International Research Staff Exchange Scheme of the Marie Skłodowska-Curie Actions of the European Union's Seventh Framework Programme.
 The details of the project are available on the platform CORDIS.